ibraheemdev/ibraheemca/content/posts/2020-07-23-simple-and-reusable-struct-validations-in-golang.md

 ---
 **Introduction**

 Validations are needed to ensure that data structures are in the format your application requires.
 They can be used to check that a user's email is actually an email, or that a writer does not create a blog post without a title.
-There are many methods of implementing validations in golang.
+There are many methods of implementing validations in Go.
 The most common method is to use simple `if` statements:

 ```ruby
 func (u *User) IsValid() error {